List of DuckTales characters: Mark Beaks

 Mark Beaks (voiced by Josh Brener) is an African grey parrot who is a young tech industry billionaire, the founder and CEO of Waddle, and an exclusive character to the 2017 series.
-He cares more about his own image and popularity than his fortune, going to great lengths to gain as many followers on social media, keeping several back-up phones on hand if any one of them gets destroyed, and stealing others' ideas and passing them off as his own.
+He cares more about his own image and popularity than his fortune, going to great lengths to gain as many followers on social media, keeping several backup phones on hand if any one of them gets destroyed, and stealing others' ideas and passing them off as his own.
 Debuting in "The Infernal Internship of Mark Beaks!", he takes on Huey and Dewey as interns while Scrooge and Glomgold get annoyed with their new competitor.
 In "Beware the B.U.D.D.Y.
 System!", Gizmoduck saves Beaks' life when his autonomous car system, B.U.D.D.Y.
 (Beaks Unmanned Driver Drone Yay), malfunctions.
 In "Who Is Gizmoduck?!", he hires Gizmoduck to work for Waddle.
 Growing jealous of the new star's rising popularity, however, he decides to wear the Gizmosuit himself, but ends up causing mayhem before he is stopped by Fenton.
 In "The Dangerous Chemistry of Gandra Dee!", he uses Gandra Dee as a spy to get close to Gizmoduck and turn himself into a Hulk-like monster.
 Dubbing himself "Mega-Beaks", he severely damages Gyro's lab and the Gizmosuit, kidnaps Huey and Webby, and attacks his own company before being confronted by Fenton and Gandra, who manage to defeat him and turn him back to normal.
 In "Happy Birthday, Doofus Drake!", Beaks found and re-purposed an android he dubbed B.O.Y.D.
 (Beaks Optimistic Youth Droid) to pose as his son to attend Doofus Drake's birthday party.
 Louie exposes Beaks' deception, leading Doofus to drop him into his "Honey Bin".
 In "GlomTales!", Beaks joins Glomgold's alliance to destroy Scrooge and his family, though the alliance is foiled in the end.
 In "Louie's Eleven!", he attempts to steal his mother Emma Glamour's phone, only to be thwarted by Donald and Daisy.
 As of "Beaks in the Shell!", his popularity has plummeted and he attempted to steal gizmo-tech once more, only to be foiled.He has been described by the producers as "Gizmoduck's Lex Luthor".